boxed/kodare.net/_posts/2020-11-17-why_we_dont_use_enums.markdown

 ## Problem 3: scales badly for sparse data

-We have many cases where there is very sparse data.
+We have many cases with sparse data.
 This is what it would look with enums:

 ```python
 class Fields(Enum):